marcos-dv/metaheuristics/README.md

 Repository for metaheuristics and optimization problems.

+The idea is define problems, solutions to those problems, and solve them with metaheuristics.
+In particular, it will be focused on **hyperparameter tuning** for metaheuristics.

+Author:
-Author: Marcos Domínguez Velad marcos.dominguez.v.dev@gmail.com
+* Marcos Domínguez Velad
+* marcos.dominguez.v.dev@gmail.com